-The rise of video-sharing services made it easier than ever to find interesting clips and short films.
+The rise of video-sharing services has made it easier than ever to find interesting clips and short films.
 Vimeo, in particular, is known as a platform for sharing high-quality, artistic shorts.
-As convenient as Vimeo is, though, there’s a sense of impermanence to it — all those videos are stored on a server far away from you, inaccessible the moment you lose your internet connection.
+As convenient as Vimeo is, however, there’s a sense of impermanence to it — all those videos are stored on a remote server, inaccessible the moment you lose your internet connection.

 Editor’s Note: Keep in mind that laws regarding the copying and distribution of copyrighted material vary by location.
 Copyright holders might also have their own policies about whether they are fine with people making copies of their work.
 If you’re going to make a copy of a video on Vimeo, be aware of the creator’s stance.

 The first (and easiest) way to get a copy of a video from Vimeo is from the site itself.
 After all, many of the videos on Vimeo include a download option.
 If a video includes that option, there will be a button located under the video description that says Download.
 Simply click this button and a pop-up window will give you different formats and resolution options (such as SD or HD) to choose from.